-If an inmate is place in Segregated Housing because there is no available housing where his safety can be maintained, he shall have access to program, privileges, and work and education assignments.
-If the inmate is restricted from access to any of these he is to be informed of the reason for the restriction and for how long.
+The NDOC PREA manual requires that if an inmate is place in Segregated Housing because there is no available housing where her safety can be maintained, she shall have access to program, privileges, and work and education assignments.
+If the inmate is restricted from access to any of these she is to be informed of the reason for the restriction and for how long.

-If an inmate is placed in Administrative Segregation he will receive a notice, in writing within 24 hours.
+If an inmate is placed in Administrative Segregation she will receive a notice, in writing within 24 hours.
 There will be an initial placement hearing within 72 hours.
 The inmate's placements concerns are reviewed no less then every 30 days.

-Carlin Conservation Camp does not have a protective housing unit.
-In the event that an inmate has safety concerns, the inmate is transferred to Lovelock Correctional Center.
+Jean Conservation Camp does not have a protective housing unit.
+In the event that an inmate has safety concerns, the inmate is transferred to Florence McClure Women's Correctional Center.